CLIMATE

 The annual U.N. climate conference will be hosted by the Mexican resort Nov.
 29-Dec.
 10.

 The U.N. talks are meant to produce a replacement for the Kyoto Protocol, whose relatively modest emissions reductions expire in 2012.
-The U.S. is the only industrial nation not to have ratified the Kyoto pact.
+The

 The voluntary agreement has since prodded 85 nations to say they will take voluntary action to rein in emissions.
 It also included the first global agreement to keep the Earth’s temperature increases below 2 degrees C (3.6 F) above preindustrial levels and head off the worst effects of heat-trapping gases — as recommended by the U.N.’s Nobel Prize-winning international scientific panel studying global warming.